Simple Modal Types for Functional Reactive Programming: Programming in

 \section{Programming in \Rizzo}

-In this section, we present a collection of example \Rizzo programs to illustrate the expressiveness of the language.
+In this section, we present a collection of example \Rizzo programs to illustrate the expressiveness of the language and to compare it with previous work.
 We start by implementing a small library of signal combinators and then use some of these combinators to implement a simple GUI library along with a small GUI application.